bigxiang/ic-payx/README.md

 ## **1. Executive Summary**

 The **ICAIPay x402 Payment Framework** is a **modular, decentralized, and keyless payment protocol** designed for the **Internet Computer (ICP)**.

+Built upon the x402 Open Payment Standard, an emerging protocol for decentralized commerce rapidly gaining industry adoption from leaders like Coinbase, ICAIPay extends its foundation with ICP-native innovations.

 It unifies **multi-asset management, permit-based authorization, and resource payments** under a single open standard — allowing users and services to perform **trustless, auditable, and cross-chain transactions** without exposing private keys.

-Built upon the **x402 Open Payment Standard**, ICAIPay extends it with ICP-native innovations:
+ICAIPay's unique contributions include:

 - Integration of **ICRC1/ICRC2** token standards.
 - **ECDSA-based cross-chain settlement** for ckBTC/ckETH.